+Progressive is our top pick for motorcycle insurance in Massachusetts.
+Geico has the state's lowest rate at $543 per year, a ValuePenguin study found.
 Motorcycle drivers in Massachusetts are required to carry motorcycle insurance, but you don't need to break the bank to satisfy the state's liability laws.
-We obtained hundreds of quotes from across Massachusetts and determined that the cheapest motorcycle insurance rate was $367.

-We examined hundreds of motorcycle insurance quotes and companies to determine the best motorcycle insurers in Massachusetts.
+We examined motorcycle insurance quotes from multiple major companies to determine the best motorcycle insurers in Massachusetts.
 Use the above quote box to find motorcycle insurance near you, or continue reading our comparison of companies in Massachusetts.

 Best motorcycle insurance for most people: Progressive

 - Includes coverages that don't often come standard

 - Affordable but not the cheapest motorcycle insurance in Massachusetts

 The best motorcycle insurance for most people is Progressive.
 The company has some of the most affordable policies, on average, in Massachusetts.
 Additionally, the extensive coverage that Progressive offers allows you to get complete coverage at a bargain.